cpjobling/eg-150-textbook/signals_and_systems/systems/index.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-In a *feedback system*, the output signal is fed back and added to the input as shown in {numref}`fig:feedback`.
+In a *feedback system*, a portion of the output signal is fed back and added to the input as shown in {numref}`fig:feedback`.

 +++ {"slideshow": {"slide_type": "fragment"}}